edwardhdlu/q-trader/README.md

 ![nn](https://github.com/loliksamuel/py-ML-rl-trade/blob/master/files/output/nn.png)

-# Policy network
+# Value network (critic)
-a model that cooses The strategy (for bear/bull/counter trend market) that the agent employs to determine next action based on the current state(we r not using it)
+in ddpg it has also a value a model (aka  critic's nn, it's output is the estimated Q-value of the current state and of the action given by the actor nn

 # Environment
  market env is essentially a time-series data-frame (RNNs work well with time-series data)